UrsSchmidt/aquila/README.md

     # code
 )
 ```
-If not needed, either the loop part or the while part can be omitted.
+If not needed, either the `loop` part or the `while` part can be omitted, but not both.

 ### For statements

-For statements are written like this (in this example iterating over the odd numbers from 1 to 100):
+`for` statements are written like this (in this example iterating over the odd numbers from 1 to 100):
 ```
 for i from 1 to 100 step 2 (
     # code
 )
 ```
-If not needed, the step part can be omitted, it will default to `step 1`.
+If not needed, the `step` part can be omitted, it will default to `step 1`.

 ### Read statements